IUS-CS/c346-34515-fa22-project-funnygroupname/doc/designpatterns.md

 ## _Patterns in Use_

 ### Command Patterns
 With this project build upon Node.js and React, nearly every package function that we use is a Command Pattern.
 For example, axios package provides to us many functions (commands) which we call to communicate with our backend.
 The actual executions taking place is encapsulated within the package.

+### Chain of Responsibility
+The use of a front end and back end of our website is a chain of responsibility.
+The front end requests are (oftentimes) transferred to the backend to actually be handled.

 ---------